danpros/htmly/README.md

 role = admin
 ````

-Admin role can edit/delete all users posts.
+A user with the admin role can edit/delete all users' posts.

 You can login to admin panel at `www.example.com/login`.